Marin Alsop: Early career

 After failing three times to win admission to Juilliard's conducting program, Alsop founded the New York String Ensemble in 1981, the female jazz ensemble String Fever, and in 1984 Concordia, a 50-piece orchestra specializing in twentieth-century American music.
 In 1983 she was concertmaster in a recording session of Philip Glass's chamber opera The Photographer.
 In 1985, she played violin on the original Broadway cast recording of the musical Big River.
 She won the Koussevitzky Prize as outstanding student conductor at the Tanglewood Music Center in 1989, where she met her hero and future mentor Leonard Bernstein.
 She was the first woman to win the prize.

+In 2005, Alsop was awarded a MacArthur Fellowship, commonly known as the "Genius Grant," in recognition of her contributions to orchestral leadership and contemporary classical music.

 Cabrillo Festival, Colorado Symphony

 Alsop was music director of the Cabrillo Festival of Contemporary Music from 1992 to 2016.
 From 1993 to 2005, she was first principal conductor and then music director of the Colorado Symphony; she was then named the orchestra's conductor laureate.
 Alsop also served as associate conductor of the Richmond Symphony in Richmond, Virginia, from 1988 to 1990, music director of the Eugene Symphony in Eugene, Oregon from 1989 to 1996, music director of the Long Island Philharmonic from 1990, music director of the Oregon Festival of American Music from 1992 to 1996, and Creative Conductor Chair for the St. Louis Symphony from 1994 to 1996.
 In 2002, she co-founded the Taki Concordia Conducting Fellowship, now the Taki Alsop Conducting Fellowship, for female conductors.
 On September 20, 2005, Alsop became the first conductor ever to receive a MacArthur Fellowship.